 - Shelter: These birds prefer relatively dense cover and they tend to stay low in thickets.
 Providing several dense, shrubby areas in your yard can give them sufficient shelter.
 Consider leaving low branches intact on small trees and shrubs to help wrens feel protected—if no plants are available, a brush pile can be useful, and wrens will also use bird roost boxes as shelter on cold winter nights.
-Ideally, shrubby cover should be connected throughout the yard so wrens can move around without feeling exposed.
+Ideally, a shrubby cover should be connected throughout the yard so wrens can move around without feeling exposed.